pratikac/6867/README.md

 votes)/(total votes) lies.
 One of the key assumptions involved in scoring the snippets this way is that 'value' of one vote is the same across the different source sites.

+The output of this step comprises two JSON files `positive.jl` and `negative.jl` that contain pre-processed positive and negative snippets respectively.

 ## Feature selection